Overview

 What kinds of projects typically need build-to-suit construction?

-Build-to-Suit Construction is commonly used on single-tenant development, custom operating facilities, and lease-driven capital projects.
+Build-to-Suit Construction is commonly used on owner-user commercial build-to-suit concrete along Katy's Grand Parkway and Mason Road corridors, industrial build-to-suit custom slab and equipment concrete for Katy and Brookshire facilities, and premium custom-program concrete for owner-user properties in Cinco Ranch and west Katy professional zones.
 These assignments benefit from a general contractor that can connect planning, procurement, site logistics, schedule control, and closeout inside one delivery path.
 In the Katy and west Houston market, that coordination matters because corridor access, drainage, and utility issues can quickly affect more than one trade at a time.

 Can build-to-suit construction be phased around an active property?